Abendiix/social/README.md

 # social
-Repository for archiving every social media post and information about them
+ Repository with every resource made and used in Abendiix's social media posts.